Benefits of Using a Water Softener

 Soft Skin, Brighter Laundry and Cleaner Dishes

-Hard water minerals build up on your skin and in your hair, making it become dehydrated.
+Hard water minerals accumulate on your skin and in your hair, causing it to dry out.
 It can also cause painful razor burn.

-Soft water is superior at rinsing soap residue, so you’ll have silkier skin and sleeker hair.
+Soft water is superior at cleaning soap residue, so you’ll have silkier skin and sleeker hair.
 Plus, your clothes will look brighter and your dishes will have fewer spots.

 Less Soap and Cleaning Time

-When you have hard water, you have to use additional soap for a good lather.
+When you have hard water, you have to use additional soap for a decent lather.
 The minerals in hard water react with soap.
 This forms a scum on tubs.